Globular Cluster - Mike Stollery

 I paused slightly before knocking.
 Unusually, a qualm had just hit me.
 Now, I’m not the sort of guy who’s prone to qualms, but that’s what appeared to be needling me.
 It could have been a pang, or maybe even a twinge.
 Nope.
 No matter how I looked at it, it was definitely a qualm.

-I drew a last drag on my ciggy and stubbed it out on the nose of a stone lion that stood sentry beside the porch.
+I drew a last drag on my cigarette and stubbed it out on the nose of a stone lion that stood sentry beside the porch.
 The butt I flicked at its twin standing similarly on the opposite side, catching it with a gratifying bounce on the bonce.

-But where this Teutonic Frau distinguished herself was in her deportment.
+But where this dowdy dame distinguished herself was in her deportment.
 For although I had encountered similar styled women before, none had quite the same bearing as she did.
 Sunlight shone upon her from an out of sight window behind, casting a lustrous aura about her.
 The floor, slightly higher than the step I was standing on, gave an added advantage to the statuesque physique she already held.
 Her grey eyes, disdainful yet inquisitive, appeared to probe my mind, and her thin, pale lips conveyed an antipathy before they had even opened and spoken.

 A long and slender neck led down to pulled back shoulders and pushed forward breasts, bridled by her tightly buttoned blouse, which tapered down to a slim waist.
 Her charcoal grey skirt hugged broad hips and sheathed unseen thighs, but disported curvaceous calves upon shapely ankles descending into modest, black polished low heeled court shoes.

-‘Inside!’ she demanded.
+‘Inside!’

 Ah, yes.
 The letter.
 I’d momentarily forgotten about that.
 Fortunately, I hadn’t forgotten to bring it.
 Gertie had ensured that I didn’t leave the house without it.
 I delved into my trouser pocket and retrieved the now crumpled envelope.

 ‘I am certain it wasn’t in that state when Sister Gertrude gave it to you,’ she said.
+Her accent was mildly Germanic.
+Was this Miss Friedelberg’s mum?
+Or spinster aunt?

 She picked up a brass letter opener from the hallway table, and sliced the top of the envelope with the flourish of a fencing master.
 She withdrew the letter and, making a show of donning a pair of reading spectacles, began to orate its contents.